hendriknielaender/double-trouble/data/blog/optimal-pipeline-setup.md

 It can be helpful to think of pipelines in terms of their user workflow, like an application.
 What are the usecases the pipeline should be supported?

-Probably at least those two, but maybe more:
+Probably at least those three, but maybe more:
 - It is only an IaC change
 - It is only a code change
+- It is not a dependency change

-For each supported use-case we can ask: How long until I can execute the job that I need to be executed?
+For each supported use-case we can ask: How much waiting time is there in the pipeline, until I the job that my workflows needs will be executed?
 If any use-case somehow needs a bunch of unrelated other jobs to be executed first, then this can be optimized.
 The ideal waiting time is 0.

 ## Job Dependencies and Stages